grifmang/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is a unique string of characters provided to a user by an authentication server after a successful login.
+It allows for easier authentication checks throughout the web app.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Don't place sensitive data in local storage.
+Make sure to keep dependancies updated.
+Use environmental variables for things like API keys.
+Protect your database, and form logic, from attacks like SQL injections.
+Test the site extensively.
+Implement a strong password policy, possibly a captcha if needed.
+If hosted on the clearnet, install a valid SSL certificate.

 - [ ] Describe how web servers work.

+A web server is script that listens for web protocols on specific ports and performs actions based on the request and authorization.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - POST maps to create, so can PUT.
+Read - GET
+Update - PUT maps to update as well, so can POST.
+Delete - DELETE

 ## Project Set Up